Laura Coombs

-Laura Coombs (born 29 January 1991) is an English footballer who plays as a midfielder for Women's Super League club Manchester City and the England national football team.
+Laura Coombs (born 29 January 1991) is an English professional footballer who plays as a midfielder for Women's Super League club Manchester City and the England national team.
+She was awarded the Legacy number 193 by The Football Association in 2022.

 A hard-working defensive midfielder, Coombs is described by former teammate Gilly Flaherty as "a real grafter and she'll put in the work that some people don't want to do."
 She made her senior career debut for Arsenal in 2007.
 She went on to play for Chelsea and Liverpool before joining Manchester City in 2019.

 Coombs made her debut for the senior England women's national football team in October 2015.

 Club career

+Early career

 Coombs began playing football aged seven or eight, when she joined a team run by her best friend's father.
 She progressed to Arsenal's youth academy and began playing in the first team at 16.
 In September 2009, Coombs made her UEFA Women's Champions League debut in Arsenal's 9–0 win over PAOK Thessaloniki.
 In summer 2011, Coombs played for American W-League team Los Angeles Strikers, scoring one goal in eight appearances.

+Chelsea

 During the mid-season break of the inaugural 2011 FA WSL season, Coombs transferred to Chelsea.
-Chelsea reached the FA Women's Cup final for the first time in 2012, but were eventually beaten by Birmingham City in a penalty shootout after twice taking the lead in a 2–2 draw.
+The club reached the FA Women's Cup final for the first time in 2012, but were eventually beaten by Birmingham City in a penalty shootout after twice taking the lead in a 2–2 draw.
 In the 2013 mid-season break, Coombs had another stint with LA Strikers.
 At the 2013 International Women's Club Championship Coombs scored in Chelsea's 3–2 semi-final win over Sydney FC in Okayama, Japan.

 In 2015 Chelsea won their first ever major trophy, in the 2015 FA Women's Cup Final at Wembley Stadium.
-They then beat Sunderland 4–0 in October 2015 to secure the FA WSL title and a League and Cup "double".
+They then beat Sunderland 4–0 in October 2015 to secure the FA WSL title and a League and Cup double.
 Teammates noted an improvement in Coombs' strength and power that season, a result of the team's transition from part-time to full-time training.

+Liverpool

 Coombs announced a season-long loan move to FA WSL rivals Liverpool on 22 December 2015, the same day as Chelsea signed Karen Carney from Birmingham City.
-During 2017 she eventually signed a two-year deal with the reds.
+During 2017 she eventually signed a two-year deal at Liverpool.

-After three years at the Merseyside club, Coombs, signed in June 2019, for Manchester City on a two-year contract.
-She went on to win the 2020 FA Cup with City.
-During May 2021 Coombs signed a two-year extension with Man City.
-She later triumphed in lifting the 2022 League Cup title with the Citizens.